1250 René-Lévesque: Architecture

 The building’s architecture combines postmodern and neo-modern styles.
 Its east and west facades differ distinctly: the west facade is a granite-clad wall with square windows and irregular setbacks, facing the residential periphery, while the east facade features a curved glass curtain wall facing the city center, giving a light, suspended effect.
 A spire extends along the building’s north side, reaching 31 meters beyond the rooftop, aligning with Mount Royal's peak elevation.

 Inside, a four-story atrium with a bamboo winter garden, food court, and conference rooms creates a welcoming space.
 The building connects to Montreal’s Underground City and Bonaventure metro station.

-1250 René-Lévesque as seen from the Place du Canada.

-View from the North, right beside La Laurentienne Building.

 Location and urban integration

 Initially intended to be positioned at the edge of downtown Montreal, further development has caused 1250 René-Lévesque to be incorporated into a larger commercial area.
 The smaller buildings to the west create a staircase effect, guiding the eye from the commercial core toward 1250 René-Lévesque.